JessLeatherland7/ug_dissertation_cells_abm/README.md

 Referee: Dr Dawn Walker - d.c.walker@sheffield.ac.uk

-## Intstructions for using the project
+## Instructions for using the project

 Install the following libraries with these pip commands:
 - pip install glfw